-Earthquakes, hurricanes, volcanoes and terrorism: as 2017 draws to a close, the planet feels like a precarious place to be – and that’s without even considering the nuclear stand-off between Donald Trump and Kim Jong-un.
+Earthquakes, hurricanes, volcanoes and terrorism: the planet feels like a precarious place to be – and that’s without even considering the nuclear stand-off between Donald Trump and Kim Jong-un.
 You could be forgiven for wanting to hide under the covers until it’s all blown over, but that’s no way to live.
 Here’s a look at the impact that world events have had on tourism this year, and how to stay positive about travel in the age of fear.
 Writes Imogen Eveson.

 The year in bad news stories